learning-apache-openwhisk/chapter3-api/README.md

 # Chapter3: Javascript API samples

-Examples for the API from Chapter 3
+Examples for the Javascript API from Chapter 3